akshell/docs/guide/using.rst

 IDE Integration
 ---------------

-The tool is a command-line Python script with a simple interface, so it should be easy to integrate it into your favorite IDE.
+The tool is a command-line Python script with a simple interface; so it should be easy to integrate it into your favorite IDE.
 For advanced usage the ``akshell`` Python module is provided; you could employ it in your scripts.